-The selection and setting of advanced welding parameters can be carried out in the welding interface screen by pressing the bottom right button to enter the welding parameter setting interface; In this welding parameter setting interface, press the control dial to select the parameter as required and rotate the dial to set a value for the selected parameter.
+The selection and setting of advanced welding parameters can be carried out in the welding interface screen by pressing the lower right button (6) to enter the welding parameter setting interface.
+In this welding parameter setting interface, you will see the available parameters that can be adjusted.